 If you want a company that puts extreme importance on data security and encryption, look no further than CRI Genetics.
-Even better, CRI is 100% privately owned, which means CRI does NOT answer to investors, and do not share data with pharma companies OR the government.
+Even better, CRI is 100% privately owned, which means CRI does NOT answer to outside investors.
+They also do not share data with pharma companies OR the government.
 In a crowded market, this is one leading company that ancestry enthusiasts can trust.

 Details/Accuracy of Reports: